Table of Contents

 - Wear shoes that provide airflow.

-- Do not wear the same underwear or socks for more than one day.
+- Wash your clothes regularly; don’t wear the same underwear or socks for more than one day.

-- Shower right after playing a contact sport, like wrestling, or swimming in a public pool.
+- Shower right after playing a contact sport or swimming in a public pool.

 - Clean household surfaces with antibacterial cleaners.